MeriSP/wiki-nodes/README.md

 ________
 #### preprocessing/data_gen/
 This folder contains two primary modules:

 * [articles.py](https://github.com/crunchypi/wiki-nodes/blob/develop/src/preprocessing/data_gen/articles.py): Responsible for parsing topics & article names (from 'wiki4schools_topics_raw.txt', covered in [this](#preprocessingdata) section).
-* [wikiapi.py](https://github.com/crunchypi/wiki-nodes/blob/develop/src/preprocessing/data_gen/wikiapi.py): Responsible for using the article names (previous point) to fetch data with the wiki api wrapper called 'wikipedia'.

-<br><br>

-The first file listed above, [articles.py](https://github.com/crunchypi/wiki-nodes/blob/develop/src/preprocessing/data_gen/articles.py), contains:
+Contains:
   * `load_articles(path:str, delimiter:str='\t') -> Generator[ArticleList]`, it streams data from any file with the format described in [this](#preprocessingdata) section.
 Each streamed object will by of the type described in the next point.
   * `class ArticleList`, has two properties: `ArticleList.topic:str` and `ArticleList.article_names:list`, where the list represents a single line in the parsed file.

 <br>

-The second file listed above, [wikiapi.py](https://github.com/crunchypi/wiki-nodes/blob/develop/src/preprocessing/data_gen/wikiapi.py), contains:
+* [wikiapi.py](https://github.com/crunchypi/wiki-nodes/blob/develop/src/preprocessing/data_gen/wikiapi.py): Responsible for using the article names (previous point) to fetch data with the wiki api wrapper called 'wikipedia'.
+Contains:
   * `pull_articles(names:list) -> Generator[ArticleData]`, which simply uses its argument list to pull data from wikipedia (using the dependency found in [this](https://github.com/goldsmith/Wikipedia) repo).
 It is a generator which returns `ArticleData` instances (is listed further down).
   * `__pull(name:str, ttl=5) -> WikipediaPage` is the func which actually pulls data (used by the point above) -- it does so safely by accounting for ambigious wiki article names.
 If a API query fails, it tries to find the best match through recursion until either something is found, or `ttl` reaches zero.
 Note, the expected return type is defined by the API wrapper: `import wikipedia.wikipedia.WikipediaPage`
   * `class ArticleData` mirrors the wikipedia data pulled with the API which is deemed useful (listed below).
 It is **important** to note that the first 5 properties are populated in this module, while the last are filled elsewhere ([main.py](#preprocessingmainpy)). **Also**, all these properties will be mirrored in the neo4j dataase when creating wiki nodes ([described in this section](#preprocessingneo4j_tools)).
     * `ArticleData.name:str`(name of wiki article),
     * `ArticleData.url:str` (real url to this article),
     * `ArticleData.content_raw:str`(wiki text with some format),
     * `ArticleData.links:list`(links present in the wiki article),
     * `ArticleData.html:html` (raw html of the wiki page).
     <br>There are also some additional properties like <br>
     * `ArticleData.content_cleaned:str`(reserved for when a cleaner is implemented and can clean the raw content field),
     * `ArticleData.topics_prelinked:list` (reserved for predefined topics parsed with [articles.py](https://github.com/crunchypi/wiki-nodes/blob/develop/src/preprocessing/data_gen/articles.py), as mentioned earlier in this section of the document.)